aghwotu/how-to-processmaker/content/best-practices/_index.md

 These are the best practices I've found when using ProcessMaker

-1. Use a single dynaform as much as possible
+1. Use a single dynaform as much as possible and for each step of the process, you can hide and show the form elements based on who is acting on the form